SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake-airflow.md

 ## 4. Start development

 Congratulations!
-We’ve now successfully went through the one-time setup process of Prophecy with all the required dependencies.
+We’ve now successfully completed the one-time setup process of Prophecy with all the required dependencies.
 We can now use Databricks’ performant SQL execution engine and Git’s source code versioning.

 It’s time to start building our first data transformation project!